Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -HiveMetastore
 Specifies the SQL Database to store Hive metadata.
-You can alternatively use the Add-AzureRmHDInsightMetastore cmdlet.
+You can alternatively use the Add-AzHDInsightMetastore cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightMetastore